| What You

 this is allergies don't always affect you right away.
 Depending on your system, it can take weeks months or

+even years for the exposure to take affect.
 It's not surprising, even if you've had a pet

 chinchilla for a while, to eventually develop an allergic reaction to the dust and hay.
 Especially dust,